aurigandrea/nudigitalheritage/src/blog/2023 - 04 - 21 - how-to-start-digital-cultural-heritage-as-a-beginner-cambridge-cultural-heritage-data-school-2023.md

 * *Be open.*
 * *Aim to understand the process but don’t be lost in the details*.
 It is enough to get the hang of it to start.
 * *Always try to link theory to practice*.
 Where can you apply the concept in your own practice?
-* *Always try to link the practice to theory.* What are the benefits and limitations of the method?
+* *Always try to link practice to theory.* What are the benefits and limitations of the method?
 * *Progressions and regressions are important*.
 Find your level, but challenge yourself.
 * *Make use of the available resources*.
 There is definitely a tutorial for it.
 * *Deconstruct projects you wish to replicate*.
 Collect and analyse digital projects, the more, the merrier.